resmo/ansiblecookbook/en/04_security/01_manage-private-data.md

 #### 5. Create an alias `ansible-playbook-vault` for your daily usage.

-This alias will automatically decrypt the vault-password.txt.gpg if necessary and uses the encrypted file with option `--vault-password-file`:

 ~~~
 $ alias ansible-playbook-vault='test -e vault-password.txt ||
 gpg --decrypt-files vault-password.txt.gpg;
 ansible-playbook --vault-password-file vault-password.txt $@'
 ~~~

+This alias will automatically decrypt the vault-password.txt.gpg if necessary and uses the encrypted file with option `--vault-password-file`.

 ### Explanation